Faster Molecular Dynamics with Neural Network Potentials via Distilled Multiple Time-Stepping and Non-Conservative Forces: Introduction

-In a molecular dynamics simulation, the number of evaluations of the gradient of the potential energy per unit of physical time is proportional to the time discretization step size $\delta$.
+In a molecular dynamics simulation, the number of evaluations of the gradient of the potential energy per unit of physical time is inversely proportional to the time discretization step size $\delta$.
 The maximum value of this parameter which preserves stability and accuracy of the simulation is limited by the highest-frequency motions of the system, such as chemical bond vibrations.
-A well-known approach to increase the step size used in classical integrators such as BAOAB~\cite{Leimkuhler2013a,Leimkuhler2013b} is called multi time-stepping~\cite{Tuckerman1992,Zhou2001,Lagardere2019} (MTS).
+A well-known approach to increase the step size used in classical integrators such as BAOAB~\cite{Leimkuhler2013a,Leimkuhler2013b} is called multi-time-stepping~\cite{Tuckerman1992,Zhou2001,Lagardere2019} (MTS).
 When applied to an empirical force field model, it consists in treating the fast-varying short-range forces within a small step size $\delta$, while only applying the long-range, more regular forces at larger time step $\Delta = n\delta$.
 This effectively increases the speed of simulation by reducing the rate at which expensive long-range forces are computed.
 Note that although MTS simulations are stable and accurate for $\Delta$ several times larger than $\delta$, its maximum value is also bounded, this time by resonance phenomena~\cite{Skeel1993,Skeel2003} resulting from a coupling of internal frequencies of the molecular system with nonphysical periodicity created by the various time steps, which can induce numerical instabilities for large values of $\Delta$.
-Despite these limitations (for which various alternative methods have also been proposed~\cite{Morrone2011,Albaugh2019,Leimkuhler2013c,Margul2016,Gouraud2025}), MTS methods such as RESPA~\cite{Tuckerman1992} or BAOAB-RESPA1~\cite{Lagardere2019} are widely implemented and used.
+Despite these limitations, for which several alternatives exist~\cite{Morrone2011,Albaugh2019,Leimkuhler2013c,Margul2016,Gouraud2025}, MTS methods such as RESPA~\cite{Tuckerman1992} or BAOAB-RESPA1~\cite{Lagardere2019} are widely adopted.